- Location: Oregon

 While the Oregon Driver and Motor Vehicle Services Division (DMV) of the Department of Transportation doesn't rank traffic tickets according to a point system (meaning that a ticket for failing to yield is just as significant as a ticket for driving on the wrong side of the road), the DMV still takes note of how many tickets you get, and how often.
 Drivers who rack up numerous tickets or preventable accidents will find themselves subject to license restrictions or suspensions under Oregon’s Driver Improvement Program.

-The Driver Improvement Program treats drivers under 18 years old, who have provisional licenses, more harshly than those over 18―but the concept is the same.
+The Driver Improvement Program treats drivers who have provisional licenses, more harshly than those on standard licenses.
 The more tickets you get for certain infractions, the less driving you'll be allowed to do.
 Here's how the schedule breaks down, by age group.

 If you're a driver under 18 in Oregon, then you hold a provisional license until you turn 18.
 For the purposes of the Driver Improvement Program, the time frame during which any tickets or preventable accidents will count against you is for the duration of your provisional license.

 Your license will be restricted for 90 days if you have 2 convictions or 2 accidents or a combination of 2 convictions and accidents.